 Extend the term of your BBL from 6 years to 10 years.
 The total you owe would go up.
 This is because a larger amount of your loan is outstanding for longer.

 Managed by the British Business Bank on behalf of, and with the financial backing of, the Secretary of State for Business, Energy & Industrial Strategy.
 British Business Bank plc is a development bank wholly owned by HM Government.
 It is not authorised or regulated by the PRA or the FCA.
 Visit british-business-bank.co.uk.

 Full details on CBILS/BBLS and the list of participating lenders can be found on the British Business Bank website at british-business-bank.co.uk.

 If you are worried about a financial impact on your business, please get in touch

 We have a range of options in place that could help, depending on your circumstances, including:

-Overdrafts (subject to status) - an overdraft could help you manage your cash flow.
-If you have an existing one, we could consider increasing your credit limit.
+Overdrafts (subject to status) - an overdraft could help you manage your cashflow.

-Term Loans (subject to status) - we can offer repayment holidays for new loans.
+Term Loans (subject to status) - If you would like to apply for a loan, we will need you to provide more information.
+We can offer repayment holidays for new loans.
 Just remember if you take a repayment holiday you will pay more interest overall.
 If you are worried about meeting payments on an existing loan, please get in touch.

 We can waive our standard arrangement fee on overdrafts, term loans and any credit limit increases or renewals if your business is impacted by Coronavirus.